ashthemech/AutoCAD-Essential-Training/README.md

 Key Takeaways:

 * Reviewed how to create a new text style templated from a previous style.
 * Reviewed how to add text to drawings and layouts in single line and multiline format.
+* Reviewed how to create a dimension style from an existing one and alter the settings.
+* Reviewed adding dimensions annotatively with the viewport scales, adding linear, diameter, and radius dimensions.

 <details>
 <summary> 11.
 MetalPlate_002.dwg - Annotating Designs </summary>